bevchou/bevchou.github.io/_posts/2018-03-22-attiny85-and-ws2812b-light.md

 ![completed circuit working](../assets/homemadehardware/midterm-working-image.jpg)

 I made a light that reacted to the external environment.
-I decided to use a photo-resistor and a temperature sensor to affect the color and brightness of the lights.
+I decided to use a photo-resistor and a temperature sensor to determine the color and brightness of the lights.
 I was inspired by Magritte's painting "The Banquet" that I saw in Chicago last week.

 I added some mounting points to mount material that will diffuse the light.
 There's also a larger hole so this light can hang on a wall.
 I haven't made the enclosure yet, but I'll update the post when I do.
 I'm waiting for the snow storm to stop before I try to go to Canal Plastics...
 Keep reading for exciting gifs, troubleshooting, Eagle screenshots, and more!